tofuadmiral/InterviewResources/README.md

-# InterviewResources
+# Interview Resources

-An assortment of resources for interviews, including notes and practice questions
+A collection of resources meant to track my progress through the maze of job searches that a student faces.